adriangzlz97/pdb_python_tools/README.md

 -HETATM
 To include hydrogens (ignored by default) add as an argument after the inputs:
 -ignore-hydrogens-false
+To only include possible polar contacts add as an argument after the inputs:
+-polar_only
 ### Non-mpi
 python find_contacts.py *filename distance chainid* > output.txt
 ### Mpi